-Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Resources are acquired economically, used efficiently and adequately protected.
-Programs, plans and objectives are achieved.
-Quality and continuous improvement are fostered in the control processes of the Company.
-Significant legislative or regulatory issues impacting the Company are recognized and addressed appropriately. forth under the mission and scope of work. b.
-Report significant issues related to the processes for controlling the activities of the organization and its subsidiaries, including potential improvements to those processes and provide information concerning such issues through resolution. c.
+Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process those processes and provide information concerning such issues through resolution. c.
 Periodically provide information on the status and results of the annual audit plan and the sufficiency of department resources. d.
 Coordinate with and provide oversight of other control and monitoring functions (risk management, compliance, security, legal ethics, environmental, external audit)